canjs/react-view-model/docs/benefits.md

 <tr>
 <td>

-Then a paginate control might look like:
+The NextPrev component might look like this:

 </td>
 <td>

-And the paginate control would look like:
+Now the NextPrev component can set state directly:

 </td>
 </tr>